sdouze/Atmega-Standalone/README.md

 # Atmega Standalone

-In this repository you can my photos and schematics of my Atmega Board that I build on a prototype board.
+In this repository you can learn how to use Atmega328 standalone without Arduino board.

-Also you can find a tutorial that I wrote for Atmega Standalone
+Also you will find photos and schematics of my Atmega Board that I build on a prototype board.

 My Atmega Board